Once a week.

 Subscribe to our weekly newsletter.

 How practicing gratitude rewires your brain for the better

 Even when everything sucks, you can still feel thankful.

 - What is it that, in these difficult and troubling times, gives us our sense of hope and purpose?

 - And why is it so hard to remember?

 Our minds, of course, fall victim to negativity bias.
-As written about extensively by Rick Hanson (Hardwiring Happiness), negativity bias is our brain’s natural home base.
-We remember “bad” events more than good ones, hang on to that nasty thing our coworker said, and forget the praise our boss gave us.
+As written about extensively by Rick Hanson in his 2013 book Hardwiring Happiness, negativity bias is our brain's natural home base.
+We remember “bad" events more than good ones, hang on to that nasty thing our coworker said, and forget the praise our boss gave us.

 That structuring was originally created in order to protect us.
 After all, if we can't remember which berries are poisonous and which aren't, our lives are on the line.
 But now that's an outdated operating system, as ancient as Windows 95, and we must use the magic of neuroplasticity to rewire our brains.
 And how do we do that?
 If it were so easy to rewire our brains, wouldn't everyone be doing it?

 It's a practice to take a moment each day to take in natural beauty and reflect on positive events.
 And like all practices, it takes stamina to stick to it.

 But the benefits are well-documented.
 As covered in the New York Times, “gratitude stimulates the hypothalamus (a key part of the brain that regulates stress) and the ventral tegmental area (part of our “reward circuitry" that produces the sensation of pleasure)."
 Forbes covered the top seven scientifically validated benefits of gratitude, citing that it improves mental and physical health.